serenity0102/strands_agent_ai_investment_demo/README.md

-# AI Investment Robot Advisor
+# AI Investment Robot Advisor by AWS Strands Agent SDK

 An AI-powered investment advisor built using the Strands Agent SDK that provides financial analysis and portfolio recommendations.